tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 In this activity, students will learn how to delete their AWS resources so that no billing charges are incurred for it after class.

 This is a collaborative activity, so ask the students to follow your steps through the process.
-Keep TAs assisting students that may be stuck.
+Have TAs assist students that may be stuck.

 Start the demo by opening the Amazon SageMaker console, choose the "Endpoints" option in the left pane menu.

 ![Checking for existing endpoints](Images/aws-delete-sm-endpoints.png)

-You should not have any endpoint in the "Endpoints" list, if any, select each endpoint and delete it from the "Actions" menu.
+You should not have any endpoints in the "Endpoints" list.
+If there are any, select each endpoint and delete it from the "Actions" menu.

 Now, explain to students that every time they create a model, its configurations are stored, and we may want to delete them to avoid additional charges.